myror-co/help-center/content/edit-site-details/index.md

 description: "Edit the site content, logo, contact details and social network links"
 ---

-To edit your site information, navigate to *Sites > Site Details > Settings*.
+To edit your site information, navigate to *Sites > Site Settings > Global Settings*.
 You can edit the elements in the array below.
 We are precising for each where they are displayed in your booking site.

 | Name          | Display Location      | Required  |